science-en-poche/yelandur/API.md

 Possible errors are:

+FIXME: errors overlap

-* `400` if the received data is malformed (malformed or missing signatures, malformed JSON after decoding the signatures), or if one of the required fields is missing
+* `400` if the received data is malformed (malformed or missing signatures, malformed JSON after decoding the signatures), or if one of the required fields is missing (e.g. two signatures but no `device_id` field)
-* `403` if one of the signatures is wrong or missing, if either the claimed experiment or the claimed device do not exist
+* `403` if one of the signatures is wrong, if either the claimed experiment or the claimed device do not exist
 * `409` if the claimed public key is already registered

 If successful, the full profile is returned with a `201` status code.
 The new